 RFID-enabled tags are easy to embed in merchandise, and screens or kiosks with special readers can be programmed to display content based on the action taken with the product.

-A number of discussions focussed on how RFID at the beginning of the supply chain is revolutionising stock control and logistics, and a panel on store design explored how RFID should form part of an overall technology strategy.
+A number of discussions focused on how RFID at the beginning of the supply chain is revolutionising stock control and logistics, and a panel on store design explored how RFID should form part of an overall technology strategy.
 Contact us to talk about how RFID technology can help in your business.

 The hot topic at this year’s RetailEXPO was “customer experience”.
 Many of the talks included the phrase in their subject and many suppliers claimed to have the solution to your customer experience problems.